beginning of content

 How can dementia affect my driving ability?

-Dementia can make driving unsafe because it affects your ability to coordinate multiple tasks.
-This includes:
+Dementia can make driving unsafe because it affects your:

 Being diagnosed with dementia does not mean that you must stop driving straight away.
 But as the disease progresses, you will eventually need to stop driving.
-This is for your safety and other people's safety.
+This is for your safety and the safety of others.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.